-A behavioral economist combining insights from economics and psychology, her research focuses on questions of trust and decision-making, often with a gender or cross-cultural perspective.
-Her most recent research examines “gender equality nudges,” interventions that decrease the gender gaps in organizations, politics and society....
+A behavioral economist, combining insights from economics and psychology to improve decision-making in organizations and society, often with a gender or cross-cultural perspective.
+Her most recent research examines behavioral design to de-bias how we live, learn and work....
 Read more about Iris Bohnet

 Tania Del Rio is working with the Ministry of Foreign Affairs of Mexico, conducting research on the problem of under-representation of women in the higher ranks of the Foreign Service.
 She is using Human Resource data to make comparative analyses of the entry, promotion, and exit patterns of men and women in the Foreign Service.
 In addition, Tania is conducting a series of interviews to gather information about gender differentiation in the work experience of Mexican diplomats.
 Through this research, the Ministry is looking to pinpoint the causes of under-representation of women in decision-making posts and implement policies that address the problem.

 Working with UN Women in Jordan to better understand and address the needs of Syrian female refugees in the Za’atari camp, Rana developed advocacy tools on issues of women’s economic empowerment, leadership, and access to resources....
 Read more about Rana Abdelhamid

 Massachusetts Office for Victim Assistance (MOVA) Boston, MA